pytroll/fcidecomp/documentation/solution-design/source/packaging_and_deployment.rst

 Packages are built using Conda, as it provides standardised environments with a large set of pre-compiled packages.
 From the point of view of Conda, the operating systems listed in the :ref:`supported_platforms` paragraph can be considered as two groups of OS: in Conda standardised environment it is enough to build the package for one Linux distribution in order to make it compatible with other Linux distributions.
-So two conda packages are released: one for Linux distributions, and one for Windows 10.
+So two Conda packages are released: one for Linux distributions, and one for Windows 10.

-These conda packages install both the FCIDECOMP libraries and its Python bindings.
-As a blueprint for the conda recipes, the :ref:`Conda recipe <[FCIDECOMP_CONDA]>` for the packaging of FCIDECOMP mantained by Martin Raspaud from the Swedish Meteorological and Hydrological Institute has been used.
+These Conda packages install both the FCIDECOMP libraries and its Python bindings.
+As a blueprint for the Conda recipe, the :ref:`Conda recipe <[FCIDECOMP_CONDA]>` for the packaging of FCIDECOMP mantained by Martin Raspaud from the Swedish Meteorological and Hydrological Institute has been used.

 Conda packages are uploaded to EUMETSAT Anaconda repository https://anaconda.org/Eumetsat/repo.